Rings of Saturn: D Ring

 The D Ring is the innermost ring, and is very faint.
 In 1980, Voyager 1 detected within this ring three ringlets designated D73, D72 and D68, with D68 being the discrete ringlet nearest to Saturn.
 Some 25 years later, Cassini images showed that D72 had become significantly broader and more diffuse, and had moved planetward by 200 km (100 miles).

 Present in the D Ring is a finescale structure with waves 30 km (20 miles) apart.
 First seen in the gap between the C Ring and D73, the structure was found during Saturn's 2009 equinox to extend a radial distance of 19,000 km (12,000 miles) from the D Ring to the inner edge of the B Ring.
 The waves are interpreted as a spiral pattern of vertical corrugations of 2 to 20 m amplitude; the fact that the period of the waves is decreasing over time (from 60 km; 40 miles in 1995 to 30 km; 20 miles by 2006) allows a deduction that the pattern may have originated in late 1983 with the impact of a cloud of debris (with a mass of ≈1012 kg) from a disrupted comet that tilted the rings out of the equatorial plane.
 A similar spiral pattern in Jupiter's main ring has been attributed to a perturbation caused by impact of material from Comet Shoemaker-Levy 9 in 1994.

 C Ring

 The C Ring is a wide but faint ring located inward of the B Ring.
 It was discovered in 1850 by William and George Bond, though William R. Dawes and Johann Galle also saw it independently.
 William Lassell termed it the "Crepe Ring" because it seemed to be composed of darker material than the brighter A and B Rings.

-Its vertical thickness is estimated at 5 metres (16'), its mass at around 1.1 kg, and its optical depth varies from 0.05 to 0.12.
+Its vertical thickness is estimated at 5 meters (16'), its mass at around 1.1 kg, and its optical depth varies from 0.05 to 0.12.
 That is, between 5 and 12 percent of light shining perpendicularly through the ring is blocked, so that when seen from above, the ring is close to transparent.
 The 30-km wavelength spiral corrugations first seen in the D Ring were observed during Saturn's equinox of 2009 to extend throughout the C Ring (see above).